kali-linex/linex/Documentation/filesystems/ntfs.rst

 different available algorithms until you find one that works.
 Make sure you are working read-only when playing with this as you may damage your data otherwise.
-If you find which algorithm works please let us know (email the linux-ntfs developers list linux-ntfs-dev@lists.sourceforge.net or drop in on IRC in channel #ntfs on the irc.freenode.net network) so we can update this documentation.
+If you find which algorithm works please let us know (email the linex-ntfs developers list linex-ntfs-dev@lists.sourceforge.net or drop in on IRC in channel #ntfs on the irc.freenode.net network) so we can update this documentation.